leokmachop7777/leokmachop7777/README.md

 <pre>
-💻 I’m a passionate programming student at TecLab Institute 📚 I’ve learned programming languages and technologies like JavaScript, HTML, CSS, and have knowledge in Fetch API 📝 I’m eager to dive deeper into Data Science, Artificial Intelligence, and learn new languages like Python and PHP 🔭 Currently exploring Full Stack Development and Machine Learning 🌱 Learning about Computer Vision and other Machine Learning technologies 🌟 Main technologies: JavaScript, HTML, CSS
+💻 I’m a passionate programming student at TecLab Institute 📚 I’ve learned programming languages and technologies like JavaScript, HTML, CSS, and have knowledge in Fetch API 📝 I’m eager to dive deeper into Data Science & Artificial Intelligence 🔭 Currently exploring Full Stack Development and Machine Learning 🌱 Learning about Computer Vision and other Machine Learning technologies 🌟 Main technologies: JavaScript, HTML, CSS